Quantum Secure Authentication with Color Centers in Diamond: SPECTRAL DIFFUSION OF THE EMITTER

 In a realistic setting the photon source has some spectral diffusion due to environmental charge noise.
 We assume a gaussian distribution of the photon's central frequency.
 The distribution is

 with a standard deviation $\sigma$ and difference between the ideal central frequency and the shifted one due to spectral diffusion $\Delta\nu$.
-In order to quantify the impact of spectral diffusion on the saved spin state a convolution of the state $\rho(\omega_0)$ and the gaussian distribution $G(\omega_0)$ is evaluated.
-The states are \begin{widetext}
+To quantify the impact of spectral diffusion on the token acceptance rate $\gamma_a$ stated in Eq. \eqref{eq:acceptance_rate} we visualize its dependence on the standard deviation $\sigma$ of the gaussian distribution and the incident's photon bandwidth $\gamma$ for token storage and retrieval.
+The evaluation of the token acceptance rate $\gamma_a$ requires the average fidelity $\langle F\rangle=1/4 (F_++F_-+F_e+F_l)$ and efficiency $\langle\eta\rangle=1/4 (\eta_++\eta_-+\eta_e+\eta_l)$ where $F_x, \eta_x$ for $x=\pm,e,l$ accounts for both the token storage and retrieval processes.
+These quantities are given by